andrey-zherikov/argparse/README.md

 ### Optional and required arguments

 Arguments can be marked as required or optional by adding `Required()` or `.Optional()` to UDA.
 If required argument is not present parser will error out.
-Positional agruments are required by default.
+Positional arguments are required by default.

 ```d
 struct T